º Annual Chöd Pūjā at Nagi Nunnery º

 May the virtue of anyone who rejoices in this auspicious activity be dedicated to the Enlightenment of all sentient beings.
 May all sentient beings cut self-cherishing through their Compassion and cut clinging to naive beliefs through their Wisdom.

-If you are unable to make an offering but would like to be included in the Chöd Pūjā at Nagi Nunnery, please send your name(s) to email@example.com.
+If you are unable to make an offering but would like to be included in the Chöd Pūjā the nuns will perform at Nagi Nunnery on January 27, 2024, please send your name(s) to firstname.lastname@example.org.